shhQuiet/lunch/README.md

 - The default database is assumed to be on localhost at the default mongodb port of `27017`.
 DB named `lunch`

 You may change these values in the environment or on the command line or by changing config.json.

+For example, to connect to a different database:

+`$ node server.js --database:url=mongodb://myHost.com:12345/someDb`